tangle or complicate

 In the old days (before Charles Dickens' time), there was the belief that humans were composed of four basic fluids (called bodily humors), and your personality was influenced by them depending on the proportions of these elements.
 The root for choleric derives from choler (which means bile), and if you had higher proportions of this, you were irritable.
 Compare with "sanguine."

-negligent of neatness especially in dress and person; habitually dirty and unkempt
+negligent of neatness especially in dress and person

 The whole had a

 slovenly confined and sleepy look, like a cage for a human dormouse: while he, looming dark and heavy in the shadow of a corner by the window, looked like the human dormouse for whom it was fitted up--as indeed he was.